ubahmapk/cyberbro/README.md

 # Features

 * **Supports garbage input**: paste your raw logs, IoC, fanged IoC... and they will be parsed using regex.
-* Check if an observable (IP, hash, domain, URL) is malicious using VirusTotal, AbuseIPDB, IPInfo, Spur.us, IP Quality Score, MDE, Google Safe Browsing, Shodan...
+* Check if an observable (IP, hash, domain, URL) is malicious using VirusTotal, AbuseIPDB, IPInfo, Spur.us, IP Quality Score, MDE, Google Safe Browsing, Shodan, Abusix, Phishtank (and more to come)...
 * Comprehensive report with search and filter features (type, country, risk, detection, proxy/VPN).
 * Uses multithreading to speed up the process (articially limited with `time.sleep()` because of free API usage).
 * Performs a reverse DNS lookup.
+* Checks abuse contacts for a IP / URL / domain (Abusix).
 * Provides the ability to export the results to a CSV file and an Excel file.
 * Checks if the observable has been seen on the Microsoft Defender for Endpoint (MDE) platform (your tenant).
 * Uses a proxy if needed.